Visit Strasbourg for fairy tale charm that will exceed your expectations. It’s definitely a must-see stop when visiting France.

 One of the reasons I was so excited to move to Germany was the close proximity of so many countries.
-This past weekend we visited Strasbourg, France, which is only ~150km from Stuttgart, Germany.
-This is terribly exciting being from Canada when (not counting the U.S.), the next closest country is Mexico which is still a 5 hour flight!
-I had heard that Strasbourg was a charming city, but it exceeded my already high expectations and if you have the chance to visit Strasbourg, I can’t recommend it enough!
+I had the opportunity to visit Strasbourg, France which is just 150 km from Stuttgart, Germany.
+This is terribly exciting being from Canada when (not counting the U.S.), the next closest country is Mexico which is still a 5-hour flight!

-This gothic style church is truly breath-taking, especially at dusk and is very old.
-Construction first started on the cathedral in 1015 and it wasn’t completed until 1439, imagine, over 400 years to build a cathedral!
+This Gothic-style church is truly breath-taking, especially at dusk and is very old.
+The construction of the Notre Dame Cathedral in Strasburg started on the in 1015 but the Cathedral was only completed in 1439.
+Imagine, it took over 400 years to build a cathedral!

-After spending a couple of days wandering around this charming city, complete with swan and stork filled canals, it was clear to us that Strasbourg certainly deserved this honor.
+After spending a couple of days wandering around this charming city, complete with swan and stork filled canals, it was clear to us that Strasbourg certainly deserved this honour.

 #3) Strasbourg is also home to the European Parliament, which is a strikingly modern building in contrast with the center of historic Strasbourg.